 It is critical to the success of our sales efforts to ensure that there are a sufficient number of doctors familiar with, trained on and proficient in the use of our Isolator® system.
-While we educate and train doctors as to the skills involved in the proper use of our Isolator® system, it is not our policy to educate or train them to use our Isolator® system for the surgical treatment of AF.
+While we educate and train doctors as to the skills involved in the proper use of our Isolator® system, it is not our policy to educate or train them to use our Isolator® system for the ablation of cardiac tissue, with the exception of our multifunctional bipolar Pen, or the surgical treatment of AF unless and until we obtain additional FDA approvals or clearances.
 Currently, doctors learn to use our Isolator® system for the treatment of AF through independent training programs provided by hospitals and universities and through independent peer-to-peer training among doctors.
 We provide research and educational grants to institutions, some of which are used to fund programs to teach the procedures involved in the surgical treatment of AF, including the use of our Isolator® system for such treatment.
 However, while we make doctors generally aware of these programs, these institutions determine the faculty and the content of the programs.
 We also rely on doctors to independently inform their colleagues about these programs.
 We cannot assure you that a sufficient number of doctors will become aware of training programs or that doctors will dedicate the time, funds and energy necessary for adequate training in the use of our Isolator® system.

-Unless we obtain additional FDA approvals, we will not be able to promote our Isolator® system to treat AF and our ability to maintain and grow our business could be harmed.
+Unless we obtain additional FDA approvals or clearances, we will not be able to promote our Isolator® system to treat AF or, with the exception of our Pen, to ablate cardiac tissue and our ability to maintain and grow our business could be harmed.